-Ask the Expert
+Health Ask The Expert

 Tips for Keeping a Healthy Prostate

-1. Maintain a Balanced Diet
+1. Consider a Mediterranean Diet

 Don’t ditch the sunscreen, but don’t hide from the sun either.
 Too little sun exposure can actually increase your risk of getting prostate cancer.
 We get a lot of valuable vitamin D from the sun, and this is a great way to reduce your risk of prostate cancer.

 Vitamin D also helps keep us healthy in other ways.
 It’s good for heart health, and it keeps your kidneys and pancreas healthy.